Pavlov's typology: Origins

 Pavlov was a physiologist and his ideas on typology stemmed from his research on dogs and his research on the brain.
 Pavlov's ideas of types were adopted from Hippocrates as it was he who came up with the idea of individual differences.
 Hippocrates also proposed the four temperaments in man and Pavlov wanting to honor Hippocrates by use of Hippocrates' terms for his own work.
 Pavlov started using observations and then used many experiments to show that there were many different distinguishing ways the nervous systems of dogs worked.
 Pavlov noticed the individual differences in the dogs through his research on salivary responses.
 He noticed there were weak and strong dogs.
 These groups were later divided into equilibrated and non-equilibrated, and then subdivided again into mobile and inert.

 Pavlov defined types of animal nervous system in one of two ways: either in "terms of specific complexes of the properties of the nervous processes, characteristic for the given animal, or in terms of patterns of animal or human behavior."
 Pavlov proposed his classification of types on the differences in the properties of the nervous processes.
 The word type is used in two ways in the literature about higher nervous activity: either as a "characteristic pattern of animal behavior or as a complex of the basic properties of the nervous processes."

 Definition

 Pavlov's background as a physiologist greatly influenced his psychological research.
-His ideas for the how the nervous system works came from his research on the brain, specifically the cortex, and conditioned and unconditioned reflexes, and spurred additional research into the nervous activity that underlies such reflexes.
+His ideas for how the nervous system works came from his research on the brain, specifically the cortex, and conditioned and unconditioned reflexes, and spurred additional research into the nervous activity that underlies such reflexes.
 Pavlov introduced the ideas of strength of excitation and inhibition, as well as mobility, irradiation, and generalization in the central nervous system.